-I’ve been through some of my own death-resurrection experiences.
-My mom remarried a widower with six kids when I was seven.
-I embraced those siblings, and they embraced me.
-I was in like Flynn.
+I’ve been through a few of my own death-resurrection experiences.
+An early one: mom remarried a widower with six kids when I was seven.
+I embraced life with those four new sisters and two new brothers, and they embraced me.
+I was in.
 Johnny was my age, and for four years we did nearly everything together.

 Four years later, one bright morning, not long before I turned eleven, my Mom and stepdad had a misunderstanding.
-Mom tried to change his mind, but it was already made up, like a bear trap sprung on a horse’s leg.
-I learned all of that later, when I was in my twenties.
-My stepdad told his six kids to get some of their things together and get in the dirty white Studebaker pickup.
+Mom tried to change his mind, but he was stubborn.
+I learned all of that ten or more years later, when I was in my twenties.
+My stepdad told his six kids to get some of their things together and get in his Studebaker pickup.
 I felt confused, and wasn’t sure what it was all about.
-But he looked at me, told me to take care of my Mom, and walked out the front door.
-I followed him out.
+But he looked at me, said, “Take care of your Mom,” and walked out the front door.
+My brothers and sisters quickly joined him.

-As the Studebaker started up, with three in the cab and the rest in the back, I felt nothing.
-It didn’t seem real.
+As the Studebaker started up, with three in the cab and the rest in the back, I felt nothing because it didn’t seem real.
 They drove ten feet and the truck blew a tire.
 My stepdad got out, frustrated, and our neighbor Don joked, “The Lord works in mysterious ways.”
 My stepdad said he didn’t think that was funny, and bent down to jack up the truck.
 No one offered to help him.
-The rest of us stood around together, and my stepsiblings got out of the truck, talking, but something was cast over us now, like a funeral service for someone with a once-bright future.
+The rest of us stood around together, and my step-siblings got out of the truck, talking, but something was cast over us now, like a funeral service for someone with a once-bright future.
 We talked, but in hushed tones.

 I went into the house and sat with my back against the wall at the back of the boys’ bedroom.
 I felt empty, blank.
 And God stayed where he was.
 I didn’t see them again for twenty years; it took longer than that to process it.